olivierfriard/boris_docs/index.rst

 **BORIS is an easy-to-use event logging software for video/audio coding and live observations.
-BORIS is a free and open-source software available for GNU/Linux, Windows and Mac OS X.**
+BORIS is a free and open-source software available for GNU/Linux, Windows and Mac OS.**

 **version 7.4**